 These hair graft volumes are relatively low, and will be straightforward to transplant for any skilled, experienced surgeon.
-Find out how many hair grafts you’ll need for your hair loss.

 These 3 patients were at Norwood stage 3 prior to having a hair transplant with the Wimpole Clinic.
 As you can see in these before and after hair transplant photos, our surgeons have achieved significant regrowth and hair density, filling in the crown and lowering the hairline:

 Grafts: 1,000Procedure: FUE

 At the Wimpole Clinic in London, we have a fantastic track record of restoring stage 3 hairlines.
 To transform your look, book a free consultation with our team to get a free, no-obligation hair loss assessment and graft quote for your hair transplant.